Estimating the electrical energy cost of performing arbitrary state preparation using qubits and qudits in integrated photonic circuits: Evaluation of the energy cost

-The energy consumption for QSP is given by the mean electric energy used to prepare random states using the standard hardware defined in section \ref{sec:hardware}.
-To evaluate the energy cost of preparing qudit states, we generated $10^4$ Haar random unitary matrices and calculated the phases required to implement each one.
-After that we calculated the average energy cost using equation \ref{energy_c}.
-We can see in Fig. \ref{fig:results}, in purple, the expected exponential dependence of the energy consumption as we increase the dimension of the state being prepared.
+To evaluate the energy cost of preparing qudit states, we generated $10^4$ Haar-random unitary matrices for dimensions ranging from 2 to 64 and calculated the corresponding phases required to implement each unitary.
+We then performed a quadratic fit of the average energy cost as a function of dimension, which allows extrapolation to arbitrary dimensions.
+As shown in Fig.~\ref{fig:results} in blue, the expected exponential scaling of energy consumption with state dimension is evident.
+For a state of dimension $2^{50}$ (corresponding to 50 qubits), the required energy approaches the total electricity generation of the U.S. in a whole year \cite{EIA_US_Generation_2024}.

-For qubits, we have used the fact that each CNOT block has a fixed cost, and added the average cost of the SQOs, indicated by the red dots.
-As indicated by the yellow dots in Fig. \ref{fig:results}, performing QSP with qubits using the standard programmable hardware is more costly than QSP for qudits, due to the large number of identity matrices implemented on the circuit.
-Each identity matrix is approximately 8 times more costly than an average SQO, and a CNOT block uses 10 such matrices.

-In Fig. \ref{fig:results}, we see that for both situations the use of a fully programmable PIC to perform QSP can lead to prohibitively large energy costs for states with dimensions that are useful for even modest computational tasks, since a 30-qubit state has $d\approx10^9$ and would require $\approx$\SI{100}{\mega\joule} to be prepared.
-If one wished to keep power consumption at a level similar to that of typical supercomputers, in the \qtyrange{10}{100}{\mega\watt} range, programming times would be small compared to the time to solution.
-However, preparing a 100-qubit state, with $d\approx 10^{30}$, would simply not be feasible.

-In order to seek an alternative that keeps gate-based QSP feasible, we turn to a dedicated circuit to implement CNOT gates with a lower energy consumption.
-If we consider an optimized implementation, where a PIC component is designed specifically to implement the CNOT gate, we can calculate the energy cost of state preparation for our decomposition method taking into account SQO and additional EOMs to perform corrections needed due to typical fabrication errors.
-This leads to a significant reduction in state preparation costs, as shown in the red dots in the Fig. \ref{fig:results}, and a dedicated circuit is expected to reach \SI{1}{\kilo\joule} energy consumption when operating on $10^{15}$ qubits.